panda3d/panda3d-docs/introduction/tutorial/controlling-the-camera.rst

 In our code, the procedure ``spinCameraTask()`` calculates the desired position of the camera based on how much time has elapsed.
 The camera rotates 6 degrees every second.
 The first two lines compute the desired orientation of the camera;
 first in degrees, and then in radians.
-The ``setPos()`` call actually sets the position of the camera.
+The :meth:`~.NodePath.set_pos()` call actually sets the position of the camera.
 (Remember that Y is horizontal and Z is vertical, so the position is changed by animating X and Y while Z is left fixed at 3 units above ground level.)
-The ``setHpr()`` call actually sets the orientation.
+The :meth:`~.NodePath.set_hpr()` call actually sets the orientation.

 Run the Program
 ~~~~~~~~~~~~~~~